Yoto Player vs Toniebox: which one is best for your child?

 What is a Yoto Player?

-The Yoto Player, currently on its 3rd generation, is a kids audio player.
+The Yoto Player, currently on its 3rd generation, is a child-friendly audio player.
 It is essentially a speaker that can play audio content via Yoto Cards, as well as content from an accompanying app.
 The cards, purchased separately, include a range of content from audiobooks like Charlie and the Chocolate Factory and The Chronicles of Narnia to music from bands like Queen.

 It can also be paired with a caregiver's phone to play audio via bluetooth and access additional content like the daily podcast.
 The player features a pixelated screen that displays simple animated graphics alongside content.